 ■ Related : Industry groups to support AI-based new drugs

 Korean start-ups are also making waves in AI-based new drug development.
 Among Korean startup companies, Standigm, PharosIBT, and Syntekabio are taking the lead.

-Founded by three Ph.D. students from Samsung Advanced Institute of Technology, Standigm is an AI-based drug discovery company that develops crystal biomolecules and immunotherapies.
+Founded by three Ph.D.s from Samsung Advanced Institute of Technology, Standigm is an AI-based drug discovery company that develops crystal biomolecules and immunotherapies.